alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 # OpenWebNet (BTicino/Legrand) Binding - Installation instructions (BETA phase)

 The OpenWebNet binding is still under development.
 This documentation is useful during the beta phase until the binding is added to the official openHAB 2 Addons distribution.
-See the [README](./README.md) for overall documentation of the binding.
+See the [README](./README.md) for the main documentation of the binding.

 ## Installation